Top 10 High Book Value Stocks in India | Undervalued Shares

 Limitations of Using Book Value for Stock Investments

-Doesn’t factor in growth potential, only past records.
+- Failure to factor in growth potential, just previous records.

 Conclusion